 Even though rice was the only dish that was seasoning free, at least there was one such.
 It tasted bland because it was cooked without any salt, but at least I had something to put in my mouth.
 To my disbelief, villagers also brought extra bags of that seasoning that each of the dishes instead of plain rice already had too much of and kept adding spoonfuls upon spoonfuls of it to the mix on their plates.
 It was a white, powdery substance similar in look to sugar but smelled horribly and made food that contained it taste like crap.

 I asked what the substance was and was told that it’s a seasoning they always add to food because it makes it taste much better.
 I picked up one of the bags and through a bunch of Cambodian script writing I was able to distinguish a few words in English – MonoSodium Glutamate.

 This discovery of MSG was a key point that eventually lead to the elimination of my stomach problems.
 It was just shocking to see how Cambodian villagers think MSG was the best thing since sliced bread and can’t imagine their lives without it.
 Local shops that specialize in business with the locals sell more MSG than anything else and have shelves full of it, usually placed at the most prominent location of their store.
 So much love for such a bad thing.

 - beer and fish stomach issues

 - stomach ache after eating thai food

-- stomach cramps after eating chinese food
+- stomach cramps after eating in asia

 - stomach cramps while travelling